Property Investment · Last updated 2 June 2026

 What Is the Commercial Park and Why It Matters

-La Linea's incoming 15,000m² commercial and retail park represents the largest single retail development the city has seen in years.
-At 15,000 square metres, this is a serious commercial footprint.
-For context, a standard large supermarket occupies roughly 2,500 to 4,000m², which means this development has capacity for a supermarket anchor tenant and a significant number of additional retail units, restaurants, service businesses, and commercial operators.
+The incoming development is Alcaidesa Marina Ocio & Shopping, a €15 million, 15,000m² commercial and retail park located at the Alcaidesa Marina.
+As of February 2026 it was approximately 85% complete, with an opening scheduled for summer 2026.
+For context, a standard large supermarket occupies roughly 2,500 to 4,000m², which means this development has capacity for an anchor tenant plus a significant number of additional retail units, restaurants, service businesses, and commercial operators.

 The significance for property investors is not just what shops it might bring.
 It is what commercial development signals about institutional confidence in a location.
 Large retail developments do not get built where developers expect population decline or economic contraction.
-The decision to build at this scale reflects an assessment that La Linea's population and spending power will grow over the coming years.
+The decision to build at this scale reflects an assessment that Alcaidesa and La Linea's population and spending power will grow over the coming years.

 That assessment aligns directly with what the Gibraltar-EU treaty is expected to produce.